harleen/harleen.github.io/_posts/2024-07-31-privacy-policy.markdown

 Chaai Partners.
 We may disclose Personal Data that we collect about you to our third-party services who perform services for us in connection with the Services, or to complete or confirm a transaction or series of transactions that you conduct with us.
 We may share data when you initiate a request for a specific event or events.

 We will share your data only to help execute on a request you’ve requested, and only to the extent necessary to fulfill the request.
 Each Chaai Partner has their own privacy or similar-type policy which is listed below.
 Chaai is not responsible for the information collected by Chaai Partners.
 Chaai Partners include the following:

-a.
-OpenAI privacy policy – The following data is shared with OpenAI:
+a. <a href="https://openai.com/policies/row-privacy-policy/">OpenAI privacy policy</a> – The following data is shared with OpenAI:
 - Your instructions
 - Google Calendar Data (Title, Description, Location, Start Time, End Time, Attendee emails, Recurrence)
 - Images, such as physical calendars, screenshots or images of meals
+- Other relevant data that Chaai has saved on your device e.g. meals in your database, email address of your partner

 ### Retention and Deletion of Your Data